Printable PDF Version

 In the recovery unit, your physician will discuss the results with you and give you discharge instructions.
 You and your driver will remain there until your sedation has worn off to a satisfactory level.
 After discharge, you may resume your usual activities and diet and return to work the following day.
 However, you may not drive, make important decisions or operate machinery the rest of the day.
 You must have someone at least 18 yrs old with you during the entire time from check-in through recovery and to drive you home after the exam (a taxi or bus is not an option).

 You will be sent home with your diary and the recording device.
 Keep the recorder near your body.
 The diary page should be filled out as per instructions.
-Both the diary and the recorder should be returned to the Huron Gastro office in 4 days.
+Both the diary and the recorder should be returned to the Huron Gastro office after 96 hrs (in 4 days).
 The attached capsule will slough off the esophagus lining usually in 1-2 weeks and should pass harmlessly into your stool, although you may not be aware of this.
-It need not be retrieved.
+It need NOT be retrieved.
 You will be notified with results within 2 weeks and should follow up with your physician

 Instructional Forms for your review: